Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel dual-thresholding heatmaps to cluster proposals (DTH-CP) framework for weakly supervised object detection.
-First, we design a heatmap-guided proposal selector (HGPS) algorithm, which generates pseudo GT boxes that can both capture the full extent of objects and distinguish between adjacent intra-class instances.
-Second, we develop a weakly supervised basic detection network (WSBDN) module, which restores the background class semantic representation and bridges the performance gap between scores from different branches within MIDN.
-Finally, we introduce a classification-ignored loss, which imposes negative certainty supervision on ignored proposals during training to speed up convergence.
-Extensive experiments on PASCAL VOC datasets demonstrate the superiority of our method.
+In this paper, we propose a DANCE framework.
+First, we devise the HGPS algorithm, which utilizes high and low thresholds to pre-filter proposals and dynamically selects pseudo GT boxes in conjunction with the classification score matrix.
+This enables the pseudo GT boxes to not only avoid being confined solely to the discriminative parts of objects but also successfully distinguish between adjacent intra-class instances.
+Second, we construct the WSBDN network to reintroduce the background class confidence for proposals and bridge the semantic gap between different matrices.
+Finally, we introduce the NCS loss, which imposes deterministic negative supervision signals on proposals ignored during training, thereby speeding up convergence.
+Extensive experiments on PASCAL VOC and COCO datasets demonstrate the superiority of our method.